MarcWXR/Trials-Of-Mini-Me-Spectacles/README.md

 All of the scripts are commented and easy to configure because thats the way I like it! :-)

 # Why
-I feel in love with the Bluetooth game controller!
+I fell in love with the Bluetooth game controller!
 I love playing games with a controller and I have a passion for puzzle platformers.
 I wanted to create a game that works in the users space in a way that felt intuitive and combined the hand interactions with a familiar platform game movement.
 The Spectacles Bitmoji Character Controller set up did not have a real jump configured, it only played the jump animation so I copied the relevent code across from the Snap Lens example project and added it to this one.
 Hopefully this makes it a lot easier for others to create these types of games in anticipation of the bluetooth game controller API moving from experimental status.